CARTAvis/carta-backend/README.md

 This is the backend component of the [Cube Analysis and Rendering Tool for Astronomy](https://cartavis.org/), a web-based application for viewing radio astronomy images in CASA, FITS, MIRIAD, and HDF5[^1] formats.

-In contrast to the conventional approach of rendering an image on the backend and sending a rendered image to the frontend client, the backend sends a compressed subset of the data, and the frontend renders the image efficiently on the GPU using WebGL and GLSL shaders.
-While the data is compressed using the lossy ZFP algorithm, the compression artefacts are generally much less noticeable than those cropping up from full-colour JPEG compression.
-While data sizes depend on the compression quality used, sizes are [comparable](https://docs.google.com/spreadsheets/d/1lp1687TL0bYmbM3jGyjuPd9dYZnrAYGnLIQXWVpnmS0/edit?usp=sharing) with sizes of compressed JPEG images with a 95% quality setting, depending on the colour map used to generate the JPEG image.
-PNG compression is generally a factor of 2 larger than the ZFP compressed data.
+Rather than rendering each image and sending it to the frontend client (which is the conventional approach), the backend sends a compressed subset of the data, and the frontend renders the image efficiently on the GPU using WebGL and GLSL shaders.

+Although the data is compressed with the lossy ZFP algorithm, the compression artefacts are generally much less noticeable than those produced by full-colour JPEG compression.

+While data sizes depend on compression quality, sizes are [comparable](https://docs.google.com/spreadsheets/d/1lp1687TL0bYmbM3jGyjuPd9dYZnrAYGnLIQXWVpnmS0/edit?usp=sharing) with sizes of compressed JPEG images with a 95% quality setting (depending on the colour map used to generate the JPEG image).
+PNG compression is generally a factor of 2 larger than the ZFP-compressed data.

 [^1] using the [custom IDIA schema](https://github.com/CARTAvis/fits2idia).